-Fractions and Decimals
+Fractions and Decimals for Class 5

-Fractions and decimals are essential concepts in mathematics which serve as the foundation for many mathematical operations.
+Fractions and decimals are essential concepts in mathematics which serve as the foundation for many mathematical problems.
 In this chapter, we will explore what fractions and decimals are, how they work and their practical applications in our daily lives.

 • Fraction